 Zero fare, cleaner air?
-The causal effect of Luxembourg’s free public transportation policy on carbon emissions
+The causal effect of Luxembourg’s free public transportation policy on transport emissions

 Published in Environmental and Resource Economics [R&R], 2026

-Recommended citation: Eibinger, T. and Sachintha, F. (2025).
+Recommended citation: Eibinger, T. and Sachintha, F. (2026).
 "Zero fare, cleaner air?
-The causal effect of Luxembourg's free public transportation policy on transport emissions" Working Paper. https://eibinget.github.io/files/zerofare.pdf
+The causal effect of Luxembourg's free public transportation policy on transport emissions" Environmental and Resource Economics (R&R). https://eibinget.github.io/files/zerofare.pdf